madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 - Never return the base class by value, use pointer or reference for this scenario (slicing)

 ### Return by reference
-- When the function returns access to a member to something guaranteed to survive the call, so no local variables
+- When the function returns access to a member or something guaranteed to survive the call, so no local variables
 - When the function returns access to an object held by this object, like in containers
 ~~~{.cpp .numberLines}
 class C